Vinothini-GenAI-QA/python-basics/README.md

 ## Topics Covered

-Python syntax & variables
+1.Python syntax & variables
-If/else conditions
+2.If/else conditions
-Loops (for, while)
+3.Loops (for, while)
-Functions
+4.Functions
-Working with JSON
+5.Working with JSON
-Mini project examples
+6.Mini project examples

  ## 🚀 How to Use